 Before submitting your first assignment, check with your mentor to determine whether your word processing software is compatible with your mentor's software.
 If so, you can submit your work as you prepared it.
 If not, save your assignment as a rich-text (.rtf) file, using the Save As command of your software program.
 Rich text retains basic formatting and can be read by any other word processing program.

 When satisfied that your assignment represents your best work, submit it to your mentor.

 For a list of key concepts that may appear on your exam(s), refer to the study guide(s) available in the Examinations section of the course Web site.

 You are required to take a proctored midterm examination.

-The midterm is two hours long and consists of five (5) essay questions.
-It is closed-book and covers all reading and assignments from Modules 1-4.
+The midterm is two hours long and consists of multiple choice and essay questions.
+It is closed-book and covers all reading and assignments from Modules 1 through 4.